 (1) The Commission may make an order under this section if the Commission determines that the dismissal of an employee was harsh, oppressive or unfair.

-(2) In determining whether the dismissal of an employee was harsh, oppressive or unfair the Commission shall have regard to whether the employee —
+(2) In determining whether the dismissal of an employee was harsh, oppressive or unfair the Commission must have regard to the following —

-(a) at the time of the dismissal, was employed for a period of probation agreed between the employer and employee in writing or otherwise; and
+(a) whether, at the time of the dismissal, the employee —

+(i) was employed for a probationary period agreed between the employer and employee; and

-(b) had been so employed for a period of less than 3 months.
+(ii) had been employed on that basis for a period of less than 3 months;

+(b) whether, at the time of the dismissal, the employee was employed in a private home to provide services directly to the employer or a member of the employer’s family or household.

 (3) The Commission may order the employer to reinstate the employee to the employee’s former position on conditions at least as favourable as the conditions on which the employee was employed immediately before dismissal.